tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   shopping_pca = pca.fit_transform(shopping_scaled)
   ```

 Explain to students that according to the explained variance, the first principal component contains `44.3%` of the variance and the second principal component contains `33.3%` of the variance.
-We have `77.6%` of the information in the original dataset, so we may have a valid representation of the original data from the principal components.
+We have `77.6%` of the information in the original dataset so that we may have a valid representation of the original data from the principal components.

 ![Explained variance with two PCs](Images/explained-variance-2pcs.png)